UoE-GanJianLab/dynamic-foraging/README.md

 Organized data used for plotting the figures.

-The figure_data are named according to the names on the poster.
+The figure_data are named according to the names on the manuscript.

 #### Figure 1